AnonymousAuthor0856/TransLibEval/workflow_example.md

 Beyond automatic metrics, TransLibEval includes a human evaluation phase that focuses on library dependency awareness.
 For each `(task, strategy)` pair, annotators inspect the generated Java implementation (and any helper classes it invokes) and verify whether the intended target-side TPL responsibilities are actually realized.

 The inspection proceeds as follows.
 Annotators first consult the library mapping for the task to identify which target-side libraries should be responsible for HTTP communication, JSON parsing, and any other TPL-related functionality.
-They then open the generated `WeatherReporter.java` (and referenced helper classes, such as `WeatherGateway` or `RoundingUtils`) and locate the relevant constructor calls, method invocations, and imports.
+They then open the generated `function_requests_fetch_average_temperature.java` (and referenced helper classes, such as `WeatherGateway` or `RoundingUtils`) and locate the relevant constructor calls, method invocations, and imports.
 Finally, they assign a binary label `LDA = 1` if the necessary TPLs are correctly employed for their intended roles, or `LDA = 0` if the implementation either omits these libraries or misuses them in a way that breaks the logical mapping.

 ### 5.2 Example inspection record